Moustafa Youssef: Research

 Youssef's key work focuses on pervasive and mobile computing with a focus on location determination systems and algorithms.
 His Ph.D. thesis gave the design and implementation of the Horus WLAN location determination system.
 The Horus system is considered to be one of the earliest WiFi-based tracking systems and the first probabilistic scheme.

-In 2007, he was the main author of the ACM MobiCom Vision/Challenges paper that introduced the concept of device-free localization (also known as sensor-less sensing and through-the-wall sensing), one of the still current hot topics in location tracking research.
+In 2007, he was the main author of the ACM MobiCom Vision/Challenges paper that introduced the concept of device-free localization (also known as sensor-less sensing and through-the-wall sensing), one of the still current hot topics in location tracking and sensing research.
 Traditional tracking techniques require attaching a device to the tracked entity.
 Device-free localization allows detecting, tracking, and identifying objects without any attachment, by analyzing their effect on the ambient wireless signals.
 This paradigm-shifting approach for localization opens the door for many novel applications such as intrusion detection, smart homes, and ubiquitous gesture-controlled IoT devices, among many others.